-The social scientists will map stakeholder networks and explore the attitudes, experiences, values and behaviours of different stakeholders regarding existing/future IPM technologies, their deployment and barriers to uptake.
-We will gain an understanding of barriers, opportunities and costs for Xf preparedness and management through interviews, surveys and focus groups.
+The social scientists have mapped stakeholder networks and explore the attitudes, experiences, values and behaviours of different stakeholders regarding existing/future IPM technologies, their deployment and barriers to uptake.
+We are learning an understanding of barriers, opportunities and costs for Xf preparedness and management through interviews, surveys and focus groups.

-As is standard in social research, data will be recorded in a manner which prevents identification of the participants and, except for case studies, research sites.
+As is standard in social research, data is being recorded in a manner which prevents identification of the participants and, except for case studies, research sites.
 This involves avoiding the use of names on Dictaphone recordings and anonymity in transcriptions.